OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/WebGet/WebGet.md

 ### Example 1: Using the `%f` Formatting Character in the `OutputFile` Parameter###

 ```
+WebGet(URL = "https://rmgsc.cr.usgs.gov/outgoing/GeoMAC/2015_fire_data/Florida/Mystery_Hammock_Wf/fl_mystery_hammock_wf_20150817_0000_dd83.cpg", OutputFile = "ExampleOutputFolder/NewFilename")
 WebGet(URL = "https://rmgsc.cr.usgs.gov/outgoing/GeoMAC/2015_fire_data/Florida/Mystery_Hammock_Wf/fl_mystery_hammock_wf_20150817_0000_dd83.cpg", OutputFile = "ExampleOutputFolder/%f")
-WebGet(GeoLayerID = "https://rmgsc.cr.usgs.gov/outgoing/GeoMAC/2015_fire_data/Florida/Mystery_Hammock_Wf/fl_mystery_hammock_wf_20150817_0000_dd83.cpg", OutputFile = "ExampleOutputFolder/NewFilename")

 ```

 The two commands download the same [data file](https://rmgsc.cr.usgs.gov/outgoing/GeoMAC/2015_fire_data/Florida/Mystery_Hammock_Wf/fl_mystery_hammock_wf_20150817_0000_dd83.cpg).

-- The first command utilizes the `%f` [formatting character](../../introduction/#geolayer-property-format-specifiers) in the `OutputFile` parameter.
+- The first command specifies a different filename using the `OutputFile` parameter.
+The name of the downloaded file is renamed to the specified filename.
-- The second command utilizes a unique filename in the `OutputFile` parameter.
+- The second command utilizes the `%f` [formatting character](../../introduction/#geolayer-property-format-specifiers) in the `OutputFile` parameter.
+The name of the downloaded file is the same as the URL filename.

 After running the commands, the following files are downloaded to the `ExampleOutputFolder` folder.
-The

 **<p style="text-align: left;">
 ExampleOutputFolder